MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  - An overview of the self-learning modules.
  - Guidance on which sections to follow and which exercises to complete.
- - A questionnaire at the end, to be filled out once you have completed the self-learning phase.
+ - A feedback survey at the end, to be filled out once you have completed the self-learning phase.

 You can refer to the [event pad](https://cryptpad.fr/pad/#/2/pad/edit/6JhfzBcCJpuZEluzRABeJ0J-/) for additional information.